olahol/react-ab/README.md

 ##### random

 Random function, should return a number in the range [0, 1).
-The default uses `crypto.getRandomValues()` when available and falls back to `Math.random`.
+The default uses `crypto.getRandomValues()` when available and falls back on `Math.random`.

 ##### get, set and del

 Get, set and delete stored experiments.
-Default these functions use browser cookies.
+By default these functions use browser cookies.
 When rendering server side these should be changed appropriately.

 #### Methods